My Hero (song)

 "My Hero" is a song by American rock band Foo Fighters.
-It was released in January 1998 as the third single from their second album, The Colour and the Shape (1997).
+It was released in January 1998 as the third single from their second studio album, The Colour and the Shape (1997).
 Lead vocalist and song co-writer Dave Grohl described the song as a tribute to "ordinary heroes."

 The song peaked at number six on the US Billboard Alternative Songs chart, and is considered a Foo Fighters classic and a staple at the band's concerts.

 Background

 Although the song was first released on The Colour and the Shape album in 1997, it was played live for the first time with different lyrics in 1995.
 On July 17, 1995, Grohl demoed the hit song for the first time by himself on an 8-track reel-to-reel in the basement of his Seattle home.
 The demo features Grohl singing and playing drums, bass, and guitars.
 Although the lyrics are not complete, the vocal melody is the same as the melody of the final studio recording of the song.
 In the Foo Fighters 2011 documentary Foo Fighters: Back and Forth, bassist Nate Mendel states he knew the band had a future when he heard Grohl’s demo of "My Hero" “because the song was great”.

 In a 1999 interview, Grohl said that the song is "about heroes that are ordinary" and added that he looks up to everyday people more than he looks up to celebrities.
 During Foo Fighters' appearance on VH1 Storytellers in 2009, Grohl explained that the song was written while watching 1980s movies like Valley Girl.
 Grohl also stated that the band wrote the song about Pete Stahl and Chip Donaldson without even knowing it.

-The recording of the song was done using two different drum tracks played back simultaneously for the introduction and verses.
+The recording of the song was done using two different drum tracks played back simultaneously for the introduction and choruses.